 One way they'll do this is through value creation.
 Voshmgir argues that currently individual value creation is mostly about creating private goods.
 Public goods, like healthcare, are usually entrusted to third party institutions, often with taxpayer money.
 Tokens can transcend this private-public dichotomy by incentivizing individual action towards a collective goal.
 For example, PlanetWatch, an initiative to counter global pollution, rewards users with tokens for monitoring their local air quality.

-In another post we’ll get into all the various permutations of blockchain tokens, such as utility tokens, governance tokens, etc. But for the purposes of defining Web3, suffice it to say that if blockchain is the infrastructure for the next phase of the web, then tokens are the fuel that coordinates action.
+But for the purposes of defining Web3, suffice it to say that if blockchain is the infrastructure for the next phase of the decentralized web, then tokens are the fuel that coordinates action.

 Concluding thoughts on Web3

 Opinions about Web3 diverge on two levels.
 First, you have those who disagree about whether it's even worthy of discussion, with people like Dixon looking down on the Web 2.0 camp, in the words of Dan Primack of Axios, “a bit like cloud computing advocates viewed on-premise stalwarts years ago: dinosaurs who refuse to see the visible meteors heading toward them.”

 Then you have those firmly on the side of Web3 but who disagree about how it will take shape.
 How big of a role will blockchain play?
 How do you achieve decentralization when leading blockchains are largely centralized and we still rely on data centers for hosting power?
 Which use cases will predominate?
 DAOs?
 Decentralized finance (DeFi)?

 These are the discussions worth paying attention to because the people having them are the programmers, developers, and entrepreneurs who are actually making the changes we'll soon see.
 For a richer understanding of Web3, look to them.